DC801/BM-Badge/SW/Keyboard/KeyboardController/KeyboardController/README.md

 You don't need to read all 6 bytes if you don't care about the touch screen, just read 4 bytes.

-The Key Interrupt GPIO will strobe high when a key changes state.
-It will stay high for at least 10ms.
+The Key Interrupt GPIO will strobe low when a key changes state.
+It is typically at a 'high' level.
+It will stay low for at least 10ms.
 You will then need to read the I2C bus to find out the key state.
 In practice it takes about 50ms to toggle a button on and off tapping as quick as you can.

+Since the Key Interrupt is tied to the nRF52840 pin for nRESET, it is set to be normally high.
+If you don't want your application to reset when a key interrupt comes in, you need to make sure you remove "CONFIG_GPIO_AS_PINRESET" from your application Makefile.
+See [this page](https://devzone.nordicsemi.com/f/nordic-q-a/18170/how-can-i-disable-reset-of-p0-21) for further info.

 Keypresses are not stored or buffered, you must read the state before it changes or ignore the keypress.